Tutorial Fellow in History

 BA, MA, DPhil (Oxon.)

-University Lecturer and Tutorial Fellow in Modern History at Brasenose, and Lecturer at St. John's.
+Tutor and Fellow in History at Brasenose, and Lecturer at St. John's.

 Academic Background and Previous Positions

 I studied Ancient and Modern History at Oxford (1996), and then History and Anthropology at University College London before returning to Oxford for my DPhil in History (2002).
 I then moved to Cambridge, first to a Research Fellowship at Clare Hall, and then in 2008 to a College Lectureship at Churchill and Murray Edwards College.
 I joined Brasenose and St. John's in 2011.